-The most significant measurable risk DBS faces - credit risk arises from our daily activities in our various businesses.
-These activities include lending to retail, corporate and institutional customers; trading endeavours such as foreign exchange, derivatives and debt securities; and the settlement of transactions.
+The most significant measurable risk DBS faces - credit risk - arises from our daily activities in our various businesses.
+These activities include lending to retail, corporate and institutional customers.
+It includes both the risk of lending as well as the presettlement and settlement risk of foreign exchange, derivatives and debt securities.

-Please refer to Note 41.1 to the financial statements on page 164 for details on DBS' maximum exposure to credit risk.
+Refer to Note 41.1 to the financial statements on page 170 for details on DBS' maximum exposure to credit risk.